Loader

 The grape harvest.

-The grapes are always harvested in boxes, which is key for quality wines.
 All our wines are made by selecting in the field and from the budding of the vineyard the grapes that provide the characteristics we are looking for: freshness, not overripe fruit, good acidity and a tannin let’s say civilized (TORO RULES!)… and balance, always balance.
-Sometimes, with a certain magic, the aroma of the pine forests surrounding the vineyards decides to enter the bottle as well.

 Elaboration